XinPeng76/Reviewer2/README.md

 | R10      | 0.9281 | 1.6109 | 11.0810 |

 ## FP++ Convergence Analysis
-The x-axis shows the absolute estimation error, defined as the average absolute difference between the estimated Jacobian determinant and the ground-truth value across runs and samples.
-The y-axis represents the Number of Monte Carlo Samples (M).
-The plot illustrates the convergence behavior of the estimator as the number of runs increases.
+The x-axis shows the number of independent runs (M).
+The y-axis shows the estimation error, defined as the average absolute difference between the estimated Jacobian determinant and the ground-truth value, averaged over both runs and a fixed set of samples (N=5).
+The plot illustrates how the estimation error decreases as M increases, demonstrating the convergence behavior of the estimator.
 ### 10D
 <p align="center">
   <img src="figures/FP_convergence_analysis_ndim10_full.png" width="600"/>